dsccommunity/DFSDsc/README.md

 ## Namespace Resources
+### cDFSNameSpace
+**This resource has been deprecated.
+Please use cDFSNamespaceRoot and cDFSNamespaceFolder instead.**

-### cDFSNameSpaceRoot
+### cDFSNamespaceRoot
 This resource is used to create, edit or remove standalone or domain based DFS namespaces.
 When the server is the last server in the namespace, the namespace itself will be removed.

 #### Parameters
 * **Path**: Specifies a path for the root of a DFS namespace.
 String.
 Required.